 Now that I have lost a little over 30 pounds, I have been snacking smarter and making better eating choices.

 Sadly chips and cream-based dips can really pack on the calories and weight!
-So, I have been snacking smarter with salsas and hummus and nixing the creamy, calorie-laden dips.
+So, I have been snacking smarter with salsas and hummus while nixing the calorie-laden dips.

-Today, I wanted to share one my favorite Roasted Garlic Hummus (without Tahini) recipe that pairs so well with a healthier snack like Harvest Snaps.
+This Roasted Garlic Hummus (without Tahini) recipe pairs so well with a healthier snack like Harvest Snaps.

 Harvest Snaps are baked, crunchy veggie crisps made from high quality ingredients.
 Veggies are the first ingredient (green peas, black beans, or red lentil), and there is 4-5 grams of plant-based protein and 4-5 grams of fiber in each serving!